teax: gap filler for Gitea's CLI

 My tmux status bar polls teax runs status and shows me build health for all my projects:

-When something's red, I run teax runs get <id> --errors-only to see exactly what failed.
-No clicking through web UI.
-No searching logs manually, right?
+B:✓ C:✓ D:✓ V:✓ When something's red, I run teax runs get <id> --errors-only to see exactly what failed, without clicking through web UI or searching logs manually.
 Just the error, right there.

 This is the visibility piece that makes trunk-based development work for solo devs.
 You need to know immediately when something breaks. teax gives you that.